 About the symposium

 Exploring the life of beings both technical and natural in the 1950s and 60s, the philosopher Gilbert Simondon intimated that a being is nothing on its own but only becomes through dynamic interactions with other beings.
 Such becoming presumes the notion of an environment, the constitution of a “milieu” alongside the individuation and concretization of beings.
 To speak of individuation rather than singular individuals is to acknowledge the processual nature of “beings” – whether technical or human.
-Such notions allow us to consider the environmental nature of all being, the sense that things such as natural materials, humans, animals or basic entities like molecules or pieces of code come into existence through their continual interaction.
+Such notions allow us to consider the environmental nature of all beings, the sense that things such as natural materials, humans, animals or basic entities like molecules or pieces of code come into existence through their continual interaction.

 This symposium seeks to examine such conceptualizations, the notions that not only humans but technical- and natural objects too form “milieus,” ideas that have been variously explored by artists.
 More precisely, we wish to discuss how artists since the early twentieth century have probed into the material specificity of various objects and technologies to further explore the processes of their individuation and differentiation.

-Seeking to contribute to the development of a genealogy of an ecological thinking of contemporary art, Parallel Ecologies is concerned with our conceptions of existence, of ways of being and modes of sensations as they relate to the condition of Earth in an era defined by some as the “Anthropocene.”
+Seeking to contribute to the development of a genealogy of ecological thinking of contemporary art, Parallel Ecologies is concerned with our conceptions of existence, of ways of being and modes of sensations as they relate to the condition of Earth in an era defined by some as the “Anthropocene.”
 Rather than defining our era in terms of the human, however, or of the “Anthropos,” we may instead understand our condition – the condition of life itself – in terms of “entanglements,” “symbiotic relations,” “networks,” “processes” and “milieus”.

 The symposium is part of diagrams, a project of exhibitions, workshops and discursive production, initiated by Sara R. Yazdani and generously supported by Arts Council Norway, Norsk Fotografisk Forbund, and the Media Aesthetics research group at the University of Oslo.